 Winter Training Camp – Mallorca

-V-Sprint once again teamed up with worldvelocamp to offer a training camp in Mallorca in from 16th March to 21st March 2017.
+V-Sprint once again teamed up with worldvelocamp to offer a training camp in Mallorca in March 2018.
 Training camps offer a choice of daily rides to suit different abilities, these are structured throughout the week to include longer days and recovery rides.
 Each ride has a leader and can be tailored to individual needs and requirements.
 Non riding guest are welcome to come along.

 In 2013 Jim Varnish and Andy Hurst Went out to Mallorca and met up with worldvelocamp.
 Having a good understanding of what was available to our club members, impressed by the organisation, hotel location and facilities they recommended the camp to the club.

 In 2014 seven riders travelled to Mallorca to ride with worldvelocamp. in 2015 10 riders took part, and in 2016 – 15 Riders

 The roads in Mallorca are very good and the culture is orientated towards the cyclist.
 You will be riding in a group of 20-30 riders, for distances of approximately 60 to 80 miles depending on the terrain.

 A briefing session is held every evening to discuss the route for the next day and there are often a few choices on offer.
 Each ride has a ride leader who will guide you around the route, make sure the group remains together and will organise a coffee stop on route.